aminrj/aminrj.github.io/_posts/2026-03-16-owasp-mcp-top-10.md

 That last point is the one that changes everything.
 MCP's flat namespace, combined with the LLM's instruction-following behavior applied to tool descriptions, creates attack surfaces that the OWASP LLM Top 10 has no specific category for.

+> **The Flat Namespace Principle:** In MCP, tool descriptions are executable instructions, not documentation.
+The LLM has no mechanism to distinguish a technical requirement from an adversarial one — they are both instructions in the same trusted namespace.
+This is the thesis everything in this article hangs from.

 The 10 risks below each map to an existing OWASP LLM category — because the underlying failure modes are related — but they require MCP-specific mitigations that the LLM Top 10 doesn't describe.

 ---